isnâ€™t about finding yourself. Life is about creating yourself.â€

 I love the quote above.
 It could almost serve as an anthem for

-life coaching.
-Sometimes clients who start life coaching believe the process
+Sometimes men who start life coaching believe the process will

 But then the real work of life coaching beginsâ€”the deep

 creative work that is about changing your life rather than just understanding